 When that happens, air can't get to the lungs.
 It’s what causes people to become winded, short of breath, or begin wheezing.
 Common triggers include stress or exercise, which taxes the respiratory system.
 But many triggers are in the air all the time.
 Smoke, dust, pollen and other irritants cause attacks.

 These pollutants all make their way inside.
-According to the Chicago chapter of the Red Cross, Americans spend about 80 percent of their time indoors.
+According to a local chapter of the Red Cross, Americans spend about 80 percent of their time indoors.
 Therefore, it’s important for those spaces to be as free of triggers as possible.

 Understanding what’s triggering attacks is an essential first step toward improving indoor air quality for people with asthma.
 Of course, it makes sense to treat for all of the common pollutants that regularly trigger episodes and allergic reactions.